Child Health

 Frome Medical Practice delivers the immunisation programme for children under school age.

+You will receive invitations for these appointments via the Child Health Department.
 Any concerns about your appointment – please contact Child Health on 01278 589225.

 Your health visitor can give you information to make informed decisions about your child’s immunisations.